Riteesh/space-x/README.md

 - **Real-Time Updates**: Utilize SpaceX's public API to fetch real-time launch details.
 - **Interactive Interface**: Seamlessly interact with launch data for a smooth user experience.
-- **Comprehensive Information**: Access detailed information about past, present, and upcoming SpaceX launches.
+- **Comprehensive Information**: Access detailed information about SpaceX launches.
-- **Filtering Options**: Filter launches based on various criteria such as date, mission name, and launch success.
+-
 ## Setup Instructions

 1. **Clone the Repository**: Clone this repository to your local machine using the following command: